Section 80G of the Code:

 Any donation to a rescue fund or charity is tax deductible.
 This is a reduction that can be used to net taxable revenue calculations.
 Deductions for charitable contributions, on the other hand, are subject to the following restrictions:

-Any in-kind contribution, such as clothing, food, or drugs, is neither tax deductible or beneficial.
+- Any in-kind contribution, such as clothing, food, or drugs, is neither tax-deductible nor beneficial.

 The amount of the contribution is determined by the criterion for qualifying.
 Section 80G permits you to deduct either 100% or 50% of your income, with or without limitations.